 eventually confirmed Strength record number five.

 The other numbers depicted are current best known candidates for the next records.
 At this moment these are the only candidates known for N < 2100.
-Even the smallest of these, the candidate for record number six, may just be reachable with the current distributed project, but the next candidates are so large we may never be able to confirm it unless a totally new approach can be found.
+The smallest of these, the candidate for record number six, may just be reachable with the current distributed project, but the next candidates are so large we may never be able to confirm them unless a totally new approach can be found.

 |(Potential) Strength records currently known < 2100|